aashishtamsya/awesome-xcode-scripts/README.md

 ### Build Number on Git Commit

-* []() - A script that runs each time you commit your app to git, the Build number gets incremented.
+* [BuildNumberOnGitCommit.sh](BuildNumberOnGitCommit.sh) - A script that runs each time you commit your app to git, the Build number gets incremented.

 > **CAUTION**
 >